 Whether it’s how to organise a temporary fishery closure to catalyse community support for marine conservation or how to work holistically and integrate reproductive health services with such initiatives to enhance women’s engagement in local management efforts, we’re dedicated to supporting our partners to build on our experiences from Madagascar by taking our models to the regions where they work.

-These comprehensive resources provide all of the basic information needed for programme development and are illustrated with plenty of case study examples from our own implementation experiences.
+Our Population-Health-Environment (PHE) partnerships guide and ODK mobile monitoring toolkit are available to download now!
+A Locally Managed Marine Area (LMMA) toolkit is also coming soon.
+These comprehensive resources provide the information needed for programme development and are illustrated with plenty of case study examples from our own implementation experiences.

 Interactive training sessions and follow up technical support delivered by our experienced LMMA / PHE specialists bring the content of our toolkits to life and enable our partners to develop the competencies needed to apply these models.
 This package ensures a deep technical understanding of our models and adequate monitoring & evaluation of impacts.